oscardavidmi/Benavides-portfolio/finalprojectpart3.md

 # The audience
 The target audience I hope to reach with my story are music lovers that wish to understand how music relates to social events in US and how it helps some people cope with what is happening at that moment.
 These people would be in the age range of 15 - 75 which would be an age range in which people have an awareness of what is happening around them and need to find ways to deal with said events or outside pressures.
+This story is only made for people living in the US given that it emphasizes on events that are profoundly related with the US and does not touch upon events in other countries; moreover, the information of preference per genre was obtained from the billboard 100 of each year which contains only information on US preference.
 # Summary
 I had to split my project into three parts to adequately develop it and obtain all the necessary feedback and tools to create a compelling story.
 - For part 1 of my project I sketched some of the visualizations I would use to tell my story.
 These visualizations were a close approximation to what my end product